 What Could Possibly Go Wrong?

-One of reasons I love online marketing is that it’s full of surprises.
+One of the reasons I love online marketing is that it’s full of surprises.
 Just when you think you’ve seen it all, something unexpected comes out of left field and changes the game.

 This is certainly true of my experiment with a bodybuilding blog.
 You can read the first half of that story here on the blog, so I won’t cover that in detail again here.
 But to recap briefly, I started a bodybuilding website using the strategies I learned in the RankXL Authority SEO course.